 Simone is a motivational speaker and the author of UNSTOPPABLE, a memoir of adversity, perseverance and triumph.
 In 2015, she starred in the award-winning documentary feature film Coming Back to the Hoop, coaching senior women to the Senior National Basketball Championship.
-Inspired by the bullying she endured from childhood to college, in 2015, she also launched The Anti-Bully Project as a champion in the fight against bullying worldwide, and most recently launched GIRLS UNTAPPED.
+Inspired by the bullying she endured from childhood to college, in 2015, she also launched The Anti-Bully Project as a champion in the fight against bullying worldwide.

 February 6, 2020 - Edwards opened a learning center in the August Town community where she grew up.
 It is an after-school program where volunteer tutors will assist kids with their homework and exam studies.
 Read more